privacy-scaling-explorations/zkevm-specs/specs/keccak256/variable-length-input.md

 - `q_start`
   - State transition
-    - next.state_tag in (Absorb, Finalize)
+    - next.state_tag in (Continue, Finalize)
-- Absorb
+- Continue
   - if input_len === 136 * (perm_count + 1) absorb a full block of 0x80...0x01
     - next.input === 0 (since the input is the unpadded input)
-    - next.state_tag in (Absorb, Finalize)
+    - next.state_tag in (Continue, Finalize)
   - Next row validity
     - next.acc_input === curr.acc_input * r**136 + next.input
     - next.perm_count === curr.perm_count + 1
   - State transition
-    - next.state_tag in (Absorb, Finalize)
+    - next.state_tag in (Continue, Finalize)
 - Finalize
     - This is a valid place to finalize
         - (curr.perm_count * 136 - input_len) in 1~136
     - Next row validity
         - next.perm_count === 1
         - next.acc_input === next.input
-    - State transition: (Absorb, Finalize, 0) all 3 states allowed
+    - State transition: (Continue, Finalize, 0) all 3 states allowed
 - Null
     - next.state_tag === 0 (The first row is also satisfied!)
     - We can broadcast this state_tag to the `keccak_f` as a flag to disable all checks.